16 incredibly useful things you didn’t know YouTube could do

 Visual enhancements

 8. The YouTube website is designed to dynamically adjust your video player’s size based on the size of your browser window, but you can take control and make a video extra-large or small anytime.
 Try pressing “T” to put your video into Theater Mode, which makes it take up the full width of your browser.
-You can also press “F” to make the video go full-screen or press “i” to move the video into a mini-player that floats in the bottom corner of the site while you browse around.
+You can also press “F” to make the video go full-screen or press “I” to move the video into a mini-player that floats in the bottom corner of the site while you browse around.

 9. You can shrink a video down into a floating box in the YouTube mobile app, too: Simply swipe down on the actual video while it’s playing.
 On Android devices running Android 8.0 Oreo or higher, you can also return to your home screen or switch to a different app, and the video will automatically move into a picture-in-picture box that’ll remain present over whatever else you do.